 The 2015 Portfolio Limited Edition Napa Valley is 85% Cabernet Sauvignon and 15% Cabernet Franc; it was barrel aged for 32 months in new French oak (using barrels from several premium coopers).

 This wine is very dark ruby in the glass with purplish tinges – richly endowed with bright, lively and ripe aromatics, the bouquet is immediately riveting.
-Shows a freshness of fruit that smells alive, vibrant, like it has been recently ‘harvested’ – including aromas of blackberry, plum and dark cherry framed with underlying notes of dessert spices including cardamom, toffee, cocoa powder, espresso and hints of graham cracker.
+Shows a freshness of fruit that smells alive, vibrant, like it has been recently ‘harvested’, including aromas of blackberry, plum and dark cherry framed with underlying notes of dessert spices including cardamom, toffee, cocoa powder, espresso and hints of graham cracker.
 Let this wine breathe – it continues to evolve, while the fruit persists the tertiary aromatics keep changing.
-Very balanced with a supple grip of tension across the palate.
+It is very balanced with a supple grip of tension across the palate.
 This shows a softer finish then the last vintage we tried of Portfolio (the 2013); the finish is rich and lengthy, filled with long lasting fruit flavors complemented nicely by polished tannins.